michaelnisi/troubled/data/about.md

   ]
 }

-*Oh hey, thanks for your interest.* [The Troubled Programmer](/) is written by me, my name is <span itemprop="name">Michael Nisi</span>, I make software.
+*Oh hey, thanks for your interest.* [The Troubled Programmer](/) is written by me, my name is Michael Nisi, I make software.
 After a decade of [OOP](http://en.wikipedia.org/wiki/Object-oriented_programming), I am now more given to [functional programming](http://en.wikipedia.org/wiki/Functional_programming).

 I love [Erlang](http://erlang.org/), but mostly write [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [Swift](https://developer.apple.com/swift/) to build mobile applications with [iOS](http://apple.com/ios/) and [Node](https://nodejs.org/).

-> Those who want really reliable software will discover that they must find means of avoiding the majority of bugs to start with, and as a result, the programming process will become cheaper.
-If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.

->—*Edsger W. Dijkstra*, The Humble Programmer

-I humbly attempt to realize Dijkstra's vision through [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
+> Sing clearvoice Muse of Hephaestus famed for skill.
+With bright-eyed Athena he taught men glorious crafts throughout the world—men who before used to dwell in caves in the mountains like wild beasts.
+But now that they have leared crafts through Hephaestus famous for his art they live a peaceful life in their own houses the whole year round.

+>—*Homer*

-Please address any comments to [@michaelnisi](http://twitter.com/michaelnisi) or <michael.nisi@gmail.com>.
+Looking forward to hear from you [@michaelnisi](http://twitter.com/michaelnisi) or <michael.nisi@gmail.com>.